aronchick/Project-Zen-and-the-Art-of-Data-Maintenance/Chapter_000000003/content.md

 As Martin Kleppmann notes in "Designing Data-Intensive Applications," JSON's popularity is evidence that ease of use matters more than efficiency for many applications.
 The format won because it shipped, not because it was perfect.

 ## 3.2 Parquet: When You Need Speed and Have Trust Issues

-In 2012, Netflix engineers watched their data scientists try to load CSV files into memory.
-Then they watched their servers catch fire.
-Then they built Parquet.
+Apache Parquet emerged in 2013 from a collaboration between [Twitter and Cloudera engineers](https://en.wikipedia.org/wiki/Apache_Parquet) who were tired of exactly this problem.
+Google's Dremel paper inspired the format—the project was originally called "Red Elm," [an anagram of Dremel](https://sympathetic.ink/2024/01/24/Chapter-1-The-birth-of-Parquet.html), because Twitter named everything after birds and birds live in trees.
+(Engineers.)
+The format represents what happens when database people get tired of data scientists using CSVs.

-Apache Parquet emerged in 2013 from a collaboration between Twitter and Cloudera engineers who were tired of exactly this problem.
-The format was inspired by Google's Dremel paper and represents what happens when database people get tired of data scientists using CSVs.
+The [first-hand account from Julien Le Dem](https://sympathetic.ink/2024/01/24/Chapter-1-The-birth-of-Parquet.html) (Parquet's co-creator) is worth reading if you want more color.
+He was prototyping on his shuttle ride to work, found an error in one of the Dremel paper's figures, tweeted about it, and that's how he connected with the Cloudera team who were building something similar.
+Classic open-source origin story.

 ### The Problem with CSV